Nicki Bluhm and the Gramblers: Driftwood

-YouTube Success
+YouTube success

 The band's big break came when their "Van Sessions" videos, where the band performed cover songs in a van while driving between gigs, went viral in 2012.
-Their cover of the Hall & Oates song "I Can't Go For That (No Can Do)" racked up million of views and gained the band noteworthy fans like Cameron Crowe, Ryan Adams, and John Oates and Daryl Hall themselves.
+Their cover of the Hall & Oates song "I Can't Go for That (No Can Do)" racked up million of views and gained the band noteworthy fans like Cameron Crowe, Ryan Adams, and John Oates and Daryl Hall themselves.
 The band was featured on MSN, CBS News This Morning and New York Magazine.
 Bluhm subsequently guest performed with John Oates several times.

-Self-Titled
+Self-titled release

-In June 2013 the band was the subject of an Anthony Mason piece on CBS This Morning in anticipation of their self-titled debut being released in August.
-It debuted in the Top Ten on Billboard's New Artist and Americana charts.
+In June 2013, the band was the subject of an Anthony Mason piece on CBS This Morning in anticipation of their self-titled debut being released in August.
+It debuted in the top ten of the Billboard New Artist and Americana charts.
 The band made their late night talk show debut on Conan performing "Little Too Late (To Die Young)".

 Loved Wild Lost

 For their fourth and, to date, final record, Loved Wild Lost the group enlisted producer Brian Deck (Modest Mouse, Iron and Wine, Counting Crows) and recorded at Panoramic Studios in Stinson Beach, CA. Loved Wild Lost was released in 2015.
-They released a music video for the single "Waiting On Love" starring Jason Ritter and Melanie Lynskey.
+They released a music video for the single "Waiting on Love" starring Jason Ritter and Melanie Lynskey.

 Lineup change and new album

-In the summer of 2015 Tim Bluhm departed the band.
+In the summer of 2015, Tim Bluhm departed the band.
 A public statement was released stating that Nicki and Tim would also be "separating musically and personally", divorcing soon after.
-The group continued accompanied with other keyboardists including Adam MacDougall (The Black Crowes) and David Veith Karl Denson's Tiny Universe) before taking an indefinite hiatus in 2017.
+The group continued, accompanied by other keyboardists including Adam MacDougall (the Black Crowes) and David Veith (Karl Denson's Tiny Universe) before taking an indefinite hiatus in 2017.

 They have made no further statement on their status.
 Nicki Bluhm and Ney have both released solo efforts in the years since.